nrfconnect/sdk-nrf/samples/nrf9160/icalendar_parser/README.rst

 nRF9160: iCalendar Parser
 #########################

-The iCalendar parser sample demonstrates how to utilize **iCalendar Parser** library to parse a shared `iCalendar`_ via HTTPS.
+The iCalendar parser sample demonstrates how to utilize **iCalendar Parser** library to parse a shared `iCalendar`_ via HTTP/HTTPS.

 Overview
 ********